 What is the fianza and how do I know if mine was registered?

-The fianza is the official one-month deposit regulated by Spanish housing law.
-In Andalusia it should be registered with AVRA (Agencia de Vivienda y Rehabilitación de Andalucía).
-You can contact AVRA to verify registration.
-Ask your landlord for the registration receipt when you pay your deposit.
+The fianza is the official deposit regulated by Spanish housing law.
+In Andalusia it must be registered with AVRA (Agencia de Vivienda y Rehabilitación de Andalucía) within 30 days.
+You can contact AVRA to verify registration, and you should ask your landlord for the registration receipt when you pay your deposit.

 Can I use my deposit as last month's rent in La Linea?

-This is technically not what the deposit is for under Spanish law, and most landlords will refuse.
-If you try to offset your final month's rent against the deposit without the landlord's written agreement, it can complicate your legal position.
-Better to pay the final rent normally and pursue the deposit return through the proper process.
+This is not what the deposit is for under Spanish law, and most landlords will refuse.
+Offsetting your final month's rent against the deposit without the landlord's written agreement can complicate your legal position.
+It is better to pay the final month normally and pursue the deposit return through the proper process.

 What if my landlord claims damage I didn't cause?

 This is why move-in photographs matter.
-If you have timestamped photos showing the condition of the property when you moved in, damage that was already there cannot be attributed to you.
-Without this evidence, it becomes your word against theirs.
+Timestamped photos showing the property's condition on the day you moved in mean damage that was already present cannot be attributed to you.
+Without that evidence, it becomes your word against theirs.
 Always document on day one.